Stock market today: Wall Street rises to cap off a winning month of April - ExBulletin

 The S&P 500 rose 34.13, or 0.8%, to 4,169.48.
 Despite some big swings this week, he still picked up a second straight month of wins.
 The Dow Jones Industrial Average climbed 272.00, or 0.8%, to 34,098.16, and the Nasdaq composite gained 84.35, or 0.7%, to 12,226.58.

-Exxon Mobilachieved some of the heaviest lift in the market after rising 1.3%.
+Exxon Mobil was among the market’s biggest pushers after rising 1.3%.
 It posted higher profits and revenue for the last quarter than expected.

 Intel gained 4% after announcing a smaller-than-expected loss and stronger revenue for the last quarter.
 Mondelez International, the grocery giant behind Oreo and Ritz, rose 3.9% after beating Wall Street estimates.
 It also raised its full-year revenue and profit forecasts.